-- Acute Care Nurse Practitioner
+- Adult-Gerontological Acute Care Nurse Practitioner

-- Adult-Gerontology Nurse Practitioner/Clinical Nursing Specialist
+- Adult-Gerontological Nurse Practitioner/Clinical Nurse Specialist

 Individual students may choose to combine concentrations.
 For example, a student in a nurse practitioner concentration may elect education theory courses (NUR 538 and NUR 541).
-Several concentration courses and electives are offered at the URI College of Continuing Education in Providence.

 The curriculum is organized around three distinct groups of courses: